Loewner evolution driven by complex Brownian motion (with simulations by Minjae Park): Context and basic properties

 \section{Context and basic properties}

 In Section~\ref{sec-complex-loewner}, we review some basic properties of general Loewner evolutions with complex driving functions.
 In Section~\ref{sec-cut-glue}, we record a simple description of the boundary behavior of complex Loewner chains in the case in which the left and right hulls are simple curves.
 (This is not directly relevant to the case of $\SLEG$, but is independently interesting and provides some useful intuition).
 In Section~\ref{sec-basics-sleg}, we explain some consequences of the properties described in Section~\ref{sec-complex-loewner} in the special case of $\SLEG$.
 In Section~\ref{sec-polar}, we write down SDEs satisfied by certain special observables associated with $\SLEG$, and in Section~\ref{sec-stationary} we show that one of these SDEs---namely, the one for an appropriately time-changed version of $\op{arg} f_t(z)$---has an explicit stationary distribution.
 The computations in Sections~\ref{sec-polar} and~\ref{sec-stationary} are the key tools in the proofs of our main results.
+In Section~\ref{sec-recurrence}, we prove a recurrence property of the argument process under the stationary distribution, which is needed for the proof of an ergodic-type property of this process in Section~\ref{sec-phases} (see in particular Lemma~\ref{lem-stationary-sde}).